2019 CONCACAF Champions League

 The 2019 CONCACAF Champions League (officially the 2019 Scotiabank CONCACAF Champions League) was the 11th edition of the CONCACAF Champions League under its current name, and overall the 54th edition of the premier football club competition organized by CONCACAF, the regional governing body of North America, Central America, and the Caribbean.

-Monterrey defeated UANL 2–1 on aggregate in the final to win their fourth title.
+Monterrey defeated Tigres UANL 2–1 on aggregate in the final to win their fourth title.
 As the winners of the 2019 CONCACAF Champions League, they qualified for the 2019 FIFA Club World Cup in Qatar.
 Guadalajara were the title holders, but did not qualify for this tournament and were unable to defend their title.

 Qualification

 A total of 16 teams participated in the CONCACAF Champions League: